Frank Girardi: Lycoming

 Over the course of his 36 years as Lycoming's head football coach, Girardi coached his two sons and two grandsons as players on the football team.
 Girardi later recalled, "The College has always been great to me.
 I grew up in Williamsport.
 This is home and I love the area.
 Anytime other opportunities came up, whenever I compared them, Lycoming always won.
 It didn't take me long to realize that this was the place I wanted to be until I retire....
 It's been a real family situation, and that's the way I tried to run the football program, just like a family.
 I treated all the players like family and they responded."

 In his last four seasons as head coach at Lycoming, Girardi's teams had losing records three times, including a 3–7 record in 2007.
 Girardi announced his retirement in December 2007, saying, "I asked two questions.
 First, can you continue to lead this program at the highest levels, and of course I can.
 But can you do it at the level you've set for yourself?
 I set the bar too high to feel like if I can't do it at anytime I'm not being true to myself, the team and Lycoming College."
 Lycoming president Dr. James E. Douthat praised Girardi's contributions to the college, "Coach G, as most of his players call him, is a legendary figure.
 He has etched a nationally respected, winning tradition in the town where he was raised.
 In the world of NCAA Division III football, the name Frank Girardi is synonymous with class and success, both on and off the field."

 At the time of his retirement, Girardi ranked fifth in wins among active NCAA football coaches and second among active NCAA Division III coaches.
+In 2016, he was inducted into the College Football Hall of Fame, the first coach or player from Lycoming College to receive this honor.